-Tahmoor Coal, in consultation with relevant government agencies, will study the potential for impacts to the Picton Weir and develop management measures to ensure that it remains safe throughout the mining period and that impacts on the Picton Weir do not result in environmental consequences on the Bargo River.
-The study will require input from structural, geotechnical and subsidence engineers.
+Tahmoor Coal has studied the potential for impacts to the Picton Weir and develop management measures to ensure that it remains safe throughout the mining period and that impacts on the Picton Weir do not result in environmental consequences on the Bargo River.
+The study has been completed with input from structural, geotechnical and subsidence engineers.